JoinCODED/WS-Dart-M8-Classes/01_classes/09_inheritance.md

 swimming
 ```

-Notice that we used the `eat` method in the `Animal` class in the `Fish` class because the `Fish` class `extends` the `Animal` class (which is also called the parent class or the super class) and inherit all its methods and variables.
+Notice that we used the `eat` method in the `Fish` class because the `Fish` class `extends` the `Animal` class (which is also called the parent class or the super class) and inherits all its methods and variables.